 If you don't drink now, don't start drinking to lower your risk of these health problems.
 There are many other ways you can lower your risk, such as eating a healthy diet, exercising, staying at a healthy weight, and not smoking.
 Talk to your doctor about your health and the benefits and risks of drinking alcohol.

 When you drink alcohol, you may be putting your health and safety at risk.
 Your risk of harm increases with each drink that you have.
-And your risk of harm increases with how often you drink at amounts above the low-risk drinking guidelines, whether you do this only now and then or on a more regular basis.
+And your risk of harm increases with how often you drink at amounts above the low-risk drinking guidelines, even if you do this only now and then.

 Drinking alcohol may: